 Location: Westminster, California

-Mothers Against Drunk Driving LA County is looking for a compassionate, solution-oriented, adaptable, energetic and motivated candidate to work with victims and survivors of impaired driving.
+Mothers Against Drunk Driving California is looking for a compassionate, solution-oriented, adaptable, energetic and motivated candidate to work with victims and survivors of impaired driving.
 Previous experience working with victims of crime, the bereaved, case management and personnel management preferred.
-Comfort with public speaking, building and working with law enforcement, and the criminal justice process is vital.
+Comfortable with public speaking, building and working with law enforcement, and the criminal justice process is vital.
 Bilingual is a plus.

-Preferred candidate needs to live in the geographical area of the job posting location in Los Angeles / Orange Counties, and be willing to travel 50% of the time.
+Preferred candidate needs to live in the geographical area of the job posting location in Los Angeles/Orange Counties and be willing to travel 50% of the time.
+Mileage and travel costs will be reimbursed.
+Bilingual a plus.

 Responsible for maintaining a caseload of victims of alcohol and drugged driving who are in need of short-term crisis intervention, emotional support, grief support groups, and appropriate referral sources for continued long-term needs.
 Provide court accompaniment and guidance with legal, financial, and medical systems.
 Work in conjunction with other Victim Services employees to provide consultation and support to victims where needed.